ArnaudBelcour/kegg2bipartitegraph/README.md

     - `kegg2bipartitegraph reconstruct_from_esmecata` takes as input the annotation output folder from [EsMeCaTa](https://github.com/AuReMe/esmecata) and reconstruct the metabolic networks associated with each taxon.
     - `kegg2bipartitegraph reconstruct_from_eggnog` takes as input the annotation output file from [eggnog-mapper](https://github.com/eggnogdb/eggnog-mapper) to map the EC to KEGG reactions.
     - `kegg2bipartitegraph reconstruct_from_kofamkoala` takes as input the result from [KofamKOALA](https://www.genome.jp/tools/kofamkoala/).
+    - `kegg2bipartitegraph reconstruct_from_picrust` takes as input the result folder from [picrust2](https://github.com/picrust/picrust2).
     - `kegg2bipartitegraph reconstruct_from_organism` takes as input an organism ID from KEGG (such as `hsa` for human or `eco` for *Escherichia coli*).
 You can find the list of the accessile organisms in [KEGG website](https://www.genome.jp/kegg/catalog/org_list.html).

 ## Online / Offline requirements